purplecabbage/phonegap-plugins/iOS/TabBar/README.md

 Installing the plugin
 ---------------------

-- Copy *.xib, *.m and *.h files to your project's "Plugins" folder (should already exist and contain a README file if you used the Cordova project template)
+- Copy *.m and *.h files to your project's "Plugins" folder (should already exist and contain a README file if you used the Cordova project template)
 - They have to be added to the project as well, so drag them from the "Plugins" folder (in Finder) to the same folder (in Xcode) and select to create references
-- Open "Supporting Files/Cordova.plist" and under "Plugins", add a key with the plugin name "TabBar" and a string value of "TabBar"
+- Open "Resources/Cordova.plist" and under "Plugins", add a key with the plugin name "TabBar" and a string value of "TabBar"

 Note regarding the tab bar
 --------------------------